FDA approved for more than 25 years

 Microneedling

 Microneedling is a procedure you can do at home using a dermaroller tool.
-It creates micro-injuries on the scalp (you shouldn’t even be able to see them) which causes blood and oxygen rush to the scalp which could theoretically stimulate hair follicles to produce new hair.
+It creates non-visible micro-injuries on the scalp, which cause blood and oxygen to rush to the scalp.
+This could theoretically stimulate hair follicles to produce new hair.

-Most of the research on microneedling for hair loss is on microneedling when the tool is paired with a topical hair loss treatment, like minoxidil.
-In one study, people who used a dermaroller weekly and minoxidil twice a day saw thicker hair — which lasted as long as eight months after the study (when the researchers checked back in).
+Most of the research on microneedling for hair loss is on using microneedling along with a topical hair loss treatment, like minoxidil.
+In one study, people who used a dermaroller weekly and minoxidil twice a day saw thicker hair, which lasted as long as eight months after the study (when the researchers checked back in).

 Wondering why it seems like your hair stopped growing?
-We got you covered.
+Let’s recap:

-• The rate at which your hair grows is set by the hair growth cycle, but factors such as genetics, stress, age, and medical conditions like male pattern baldness can alter the cycle and slow or stop growth.
+• The hair growth cycle sets the rate at which your hair grows, but other factors can play a role.
+These include genetics, stress, age, and medical conditions like male pattern baldness.

-• Breakage, nutritional deficiencies, and poor scalp health can give the appearance of stunted hair growth, even if your hair is growing at the root.
+• Breakage, nutritional deficiencies, and poor scalp health can all impact hair health.
+They can give the appearance of stunted hair growth, even if your hair is growing at the root.

 4. Dhurat R, et al. (2013).
 A randomized evaluator blinded study of effect of microneedling in androgenetic alopecia: A pilot study. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3746236/